-A positive and proactive approach to using new technologies to grow businesses has been a hallmark of SMBs and start-ups – but do owners and employees place enough emphasis on tackling accompanying threats to cyber security?
+A positive and proactive approach to using new technologies to grow businesses has been a hallmark of SMBs and start-ups - but do owners and employees place enough emphasis on small business security and tackling its associated threats?
 Are SMBs concerned about data breaches, rogue artificial intelligence or the use of genetic screening for employees?

 We surveyed more than 100 small businesses with 19 questions about cyber security, privacy and artificial intelligence.

 Below is a countdown of the answers – starting with the threats that small businesses were most concerned about.

 - Hacking and security breaches are the main concern of SMBs